On day 60 of my 366-day self-care challenge, I explored my definition of “enough.”

 How much is enough?
-Have you ever really asked yourself that question?
-What exactly does it look like?
+Seriously, have you ever really asked yourself that question?

-Most of us spend year after year toiling away at some form of employment.
-We do it to pay our bills, to do fun things, and to keep our families healthy.
+Most of us spend year after year toiling away in a career.
+We do it to pay our bills, to buy toys, to do fun things, and to keep our families healthy.

 But how many of us can say for sure when we’ve earned enough, achieved enough, or accumulated enough?
-Many of us pursue promotions, raises and recognition without ever knowing what the end point is.
+Probably not many.
+Most of us pursue promotions, raises and recognition without ever knowing what the end point is.
 Where is the finish line?
+How tall is the ladder?
 And when does it become enough?

-As Lao Tzu wisely said, “He who knows that enough is enough will always have enough.”
+“He who knows that enough is enough will always have enough.” – Lao Tzu

-I’m not suggesting that we stop pursuing our personal goals–enough is not synonymous with apathy.
-I’m suggesting that we invest time exploring our own definition of enough so that we can make adjustments when necessary to experience more joy.
-Isn’t that what we’re seeking after all?
+I’m not suggesting that we stop pursuing our personal goals–enough is not synonymous with apathy by any means.
+I’m simply suggesting that we invest time to explore our own definition of enough so that we can design our lives to experience more joy.
+Isn’t that what we’re seeking, after all?

 One of the best examples of defining enough relates to our financial health.
-We can see the value of budgeting and we understand the need to balance earning with spending.
-This practice prompts us to ask ourselves insightful questions: How much do I need to pay my bills?
+It’s easy to see the value of budgeting, and most of us understand the need to balance our earning with our spending.
+That’s simple math.
+And this practice also prompts us to ask ourselves insightful questions like How much do I need to pay my bills?
 How much will I need to send my children through college?
 How much will I need for retirement?
 Having clear targets when it comes to our finances can have a huge payoff.

-And it can do the same for other areas of our health.
+And it’s the same for other areas of our health.

 Defining our enough is about understanding the connection between our needs and wants.
 Some call it contentment; others call it fulfillment.
 However you choose to label it, wouldn’t it be great to know when you’ve acquired it so you can celebrate it?